Muskangupta99/Invoice_Prediction_Software/README.md

 ## Overview

+Please Note : This project has been put up with HighRadius's permission.
+This project is made with dummy data and is more of a research/experiment use case initiated by HighRadius completed as part of the training process for their Machine Learning internship.

 This collaborative project, in partnership with HighRadius Corporation Pvt.
 Ltd., focuses on developing an AI-based predictive model for forecasting invoice payment amounts.
 Leveraging machine learning techniques, data analysis, and predictive modeling, the project integrates a comprehensive tech stack, including a database for data storage, JDBC for database connectivity, POJO (Plain Old Java Objects) for structured data representation, and ReactJS for implementing Natural Language Processing (NLP) capabilities.

 ## Project Files